Carla-de-Beer/spring-6-rest-mvc/README.md

 A Spring 6 demo project accessing a MySQL database to read and update beer-related data.
-An additional H2 in-memory database is also connected and is used for the integration tests.
+An additional H2 in-memory database is also connected and is used to run the integration tests (under the "default" profile).

-Steps required to run the application with MySql:
+Steps required to run the application with MySQL:

 * Spin up a MySQL Docker container with the following command: